ScraperHub/amazon-scraper/README.md

 - Millions of requests per day
 - Automatic retries and error handling
 - Data validation and quality checks

-### Easy to Use, Even with Limited English Knowledge

-Our API is designed for simplicity - no complex setup or technical jargon.
-Get started in minutes with straightforward documentation and examples.

-### Overview of Crawlbase's Amazon Scraper

-**Easy to use, even with limited English knowledge** Simple API endpoints and clear documentation make integration effortless for developers worldwide.

-**Highly scalable with using our worldwide proxies** Access Amazon sites globally with our distributed proxy network spanning multiple countries.

-**Automated execution using the Auto-adjust Job delivery** Smart scheduling automatically adjusts crawling speed based on your needs and site conditions.

-**Protect your Crawler from getting blocked with our retry and CAPTCHA** Advanced anti-detection mechanisms keep your scrapers running smoothly without interruptions.

-**Export data in various file types such as HTML and JSON** Flexible data export options integrate seamlessly with your existing workflows and tools.

-**Fetch dynamically high-quality Javascript data** Execute JavaScript and wait for dynamic content to load before extraction.

 ## 📊 Live Amazon Scraper Demo